flori950/tub_inspired_optical_flow/optical_flow/README.md

 >-sources:
->>This folder contains the codes used for this part
+>>This folder contains the codes used for this part.
->>This is the folder contains the slides and the original jupyter notebook which explains some general ideas of this project.
-Futhermore it has the implementation and usage of the temporal filter
+>>This is the folder contains the slides and the original jupyter notebook which explains some general ideas of this .project.
+Futhermore it has the implementation and usage of the temporal filter.

 >-src: